AnastasiyaPunko/Computing-Infrastructure-in-Bioinformatics-Problems/README.md

 *Destroy Docker Containers.*
 Stop one or more running containers (docker stop [OPTIONS] CONTAINER [CONTAINER...]).
 Remove one or more containers (docker rm [OPTIONS] CONTAINER [CONTAINER...]).

-* [0.25] Name and describe at least one Docker competitor (i.e., a tool based on the same containerization technology).
+**Name and describe at least one Docker competitor (i.e., a tool based on the same containerization technology).**

 *Podman* is a popular container engine.
 A container engine is an all-in-one software that manages user requests, loads and verifies container images from a registry server, monitors, allocates, isolates system resources, and runs containers using a bundled container runtime.
 It allows users to handle and use containers by providing a user interface that abstracts the complexities involved in dealing with system security rules and policies.
 One significant difference between Docker and Podman is that the Podman starts containers as child processes.
 It also interacts directly with the registry and with the Linux Kernel using a runtime process.